mj1e16lsst/abduction/README.md

 # References
 ------------

+ [1]Rezig, E.K., Ouzzani, M., Elmagarmid, A.K., Aref, W.G. and Stonebraker, M., 2019, July.
+Towards an End-to-End Human-Centric Data Cleaning Framework.
+In Proceedings of the Workshop on Human-In-the-Loop Data Analytics (pp. 1-7).

- [1] Wang, X., Meliou, A. and Wu, E., 2017, May.
+ [2] Wang, X., Meliou, A. and Wu, E., 2017, May.
 QFix: Diagnosing errors through query histories.
 In Proceedings of the 2017 ACM International Conference on Management of Data (pp. 1369-1384).